Azure/acr/docs/CMK/README.md

 ## Whitelist your subscription to use the feature

 At this time, you must request access to use this capability.
-To do so, please contact acr-feedback at microsoft dot com
+To do so, please contact acrsup@microsoft.com.

 ## Deploy a registry with CMK enabled